 Ice dams are ridges, or dams, of ice that form on the lower edges of your roof.
 Just as the name implies, these ridges dam melting snow and water from shedding off of your roofing system.
-Since roofs and shingles are designed to shed water to the ground or nearby gutters, they are not meant to hold water for extended periods of time.
+Additionally, roofs and shingles are designed to shed water to the ground or nearby gutters.
+Therefore, they are not meant to hold water for extended periods of time.
 As a result, during the winter, the water that remains, freezes, causing the dams.
 As more snow is thawed, the dams grow larger and larger.
 This can make them much more difficult to remedy and remove.

 What Causes Ice Dams?